Sanada (wrestler): Wrestle-1 (2013–2015)

 On July 1, while still in Canada, Sanada announced his resignation from All Japan, taking part in a mass exodus caused by Nobuo Shiraishi becoming the promotion's new president.
 Following his resignation, Sanada traveled to Mexico on his own expense to continue his training.
-Though Sanada was not announced as part of Keiji Mutoh's splinter promotion Wrestle-1, he did make a surprise appearance at the promotion's inaugural event on September 8, losing to Kai in a singles match.
+Though Sanada was not announced as part of Keiji Muto's splinter promotion Wrestle-1, he did make a surprise appearance at the promotion's inaugural event on September 8, losing to Kai in a singles match.
 Sanada and Kai had a rematch in the main event of Wrestle-1's second show on September 15; this time Sanada was victorious.
 On September 24, Wrestle-1 announced that Sanada had signed a contract with the promotion.
 Sanada wrestled his first match under a Wrestle-1 contract on October 6, losing to Kai in the main event of the promotion's first event in Korakuen Hall.
 As a result, Kai won the series between him and Sanada 3–2.
 On November 16, Sanada unsuccessfully challenged visiting American wrestler A.J.
 Styles for the TNA World Heavyweight Championship.

 In early 2014, Sanada was offered an opportunity to earn another shot at the TNA World Heavyweight Championship, but he instead opted to go for the TNA X Division Championship.
 On February 15, Sanada defeated nineteen other men in a battle royal to become the number one contender to the title.
 On March 2 at Kaisen: Outbreak, Sanada defeated Austin Aries to become the new TNA X Division Champion.
 The following day, Wrestle-1 announced Sanada would be leaving Japan to work for TNA indefinitely.
 Sanada continued making sporadic appearances for Wrestle-1, defending his X Division Championship against Seiki Yoshioka on March 22 and against Christopher Daniels on April 17, while also losing to The Great Muta in the main event of Wrestle-1's second Ryōgoku Kokugikan event, Shōgeki: Impact, on July 6.
 The following day, Wrestle-1 and Sanada held a press conference to announce that he had signed a contract with TNA, giving him a dual contract between Wrestle-1 and the American promotion.

 Sanada returned to working for Wrestle-1 full-time in October 2014, when TNA went inactive for the rest of the year.
 The following month, Sanada teamed up with Hiroshi Yamato for the First Tag League Greatest tournament, set to determine the inaugural Wrestle-1 Tag Team Champions.
 The team finished their block with a record of one win, two draws and one loss, narrowly missing advancement to the semifinals.
-On December 22, Sanada unsuccessfully challenged Keiji Mutoh for the Wrestle-1 Championship.
+On December 22, Sanada unsuccessfully challenged Muto for the Wrestle-1 Championship.
 On May 13, 2015, Sanada held a press conference in Japan, where he announced that he was leaving Wrestle-1 once his contract expired two days later, so he could continue working in the United States full-time as a freelancer.